Only got a week to spend in Egypt and working out how to make the most of your family vacation time?

 As Cairo is the largest international airport, it’s likely to be the first stop on your itinerary and a great place to start exploring.

-After dropping your bags off to your central accommodation, head straight on to the Egyptian Museum.
+After dropping your bags off at your central accommodation, head straight on to the Egyptian Museum.

 Tackling the Egyptian Museum with Kids